 Type: Full Time

-Qualifications for the position include a DVM or equivalent degree, completion of an ophthalmology residency program approved by the American Board of Veterinary Ophthalmology (ABVO), or board certification by the ABVO.
-Candidates should have a sincere interest in providing outstanding clinical service, teaching, and an interest in clinical research.
-Candidates must possess excellent surgical and diagnostic skills, as well as outstanding interpersonal, communication, and teaching skills, and be able to work effectively with faculty, staff, students, and house officers.
+Qualifications for the position include a DVM or equivalent degree, and completion of a residency program registered by the American College of Veterinary Internal Medicine (ACVIM) or board certification by the ACVIM.
+Candidates must possess excellent interpersonal, communication, and teaching skills, and be able to work collaboratively with faculty, staff, house officers and clientele.
+The clinical responsibility will be caring for all large animal species with a predominant focus on equine medicine.
 Salary will be commensurate with the candidate’s qualifications and experience.
 A background check is required for employment by the University.

-The Purdue University Veterinary Hospital is nearing completion of a major expansion project.
-Encompassing 162,500 square feet, the new David and Bonnie Brunner Purdue Veterinary Medical Hospital Complex will include three components located just east of the existing Lynn Hall of Veterinary Medicine:
+The Purdue University Veterinary Hospital recently completed a major expansion project.
+The new David and Bonnie Brunner Purdue Veterinary Medical Hospital Complex includes:

-Scheduled to open in spring 2022, the new complex will provide improved teaching facilities dedicated to educating the next generation of veterinary professionals, providing top quality compassionate animal health care, and serving as a catalyst for interdisciplinary clinical research.
+The new complex provides state of the art teaching facilities dedicated to educating the next generation of veterinary professionals, enabling faculty to provide top quality compassionate animal health care, and serve as a catalyst for interdisciplinary clinical research.

-Review of applications will begin on March 15, 2022 and will continue until the position is filled.
-Applicants should provide a letter of intent describing professional goals, Diversity and Inclusion Statement, a curriculum vitae, and the names and contact information of three professional references via the provided link: https://careers.purdue.edu/job-invite/17307/
+Review of applications will begin on December 14, 2022, and will continue until the position is filled.
+Applicants should provide the following: a cover letter including professional goals and teaching philosophy, a separate diversity and inclusion statement, curriculum vitae, and the names and contact information of three professional references via the provided link: https://careers.purdue.edu/job-invite/21433/

 Purdue University is an EOE/AA employer.
 All individuals, including minorities, women, individuals with disabilities, and veterans are encouraged to apply.

-Qualifications for the position include a DVM or equivalent degree, completion of an ophthalmology residency program approved by the American Board of Veterinary Ophthalmology (ABVO), or board certification by the ABVO.
+Qualifications for the position include a DVM or equivalent degree, and completion of a residency program registered by the American College of Veterinary Internal Medicine (ACVIM) or board certification by the ACVIM.